krishna555/DiscordScraperPyScripts/README.md

 1. DiscordChatExporter
 2. Discord GET Request Endpoints

-# Comparison between Techniques
+## Comparison between Techniques

+(To Be Done) Use DiscordChatExporter Scripts in general.
+Responses from Discord GET Request Endpoints are prone to being stalled by the Discord Servers.

-# How to run DiscordChatExporter Scripts
+## How to run DiscordChatExporter Scripts

 1. Setup [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) CLI on your machine.
 2. We will essentially try to get the entire chat history for a channel.
 Then, we will use python scripts to filter out messages relevant to keywords of interest.
 3. To get the entire chat history of a channel use the following command of DiscordChatExporter.

 `dotnet <INSTALLATION_PATH>/DiscordChatExporter.Cli.dll export -c <CHANNEL_ID> -o <OUTPUT_PATH> -f Json -t <DISCORD_USER_TOKEN>`
-Here, <CHANNEL_ID> is the Discord Channel Id in a URL of the form `https://discord.com/channels/<SERVER_ID>/<CHANNEL_ID>`.
+  1. Here, <CHANNEL_ID> is the Discord Channel Id in a URL of the form `https://discord.com/channels/<SERVER_ID>/<CHANNEL_ID>`.
-<DISCORD_USER_TOKEN> is the token associated with your Discord account.
+  2. <DISCORD_USER_TOKEN> is the token associated with your Discord account.
 To retrieve this token you may follow the steps mentioned in the [DiscordChatExporter Docs](https://github.com/Tyrrrz/DiscordChatExporter/blob/master/.docs/Token-and-IDs.md#in-chrome).
-<OUTPUT_PATH> is the path where the chat history of the Discord Channel will be logged to.
+  3. <OUTPUT_PATH> is the path where the chat history of the Discord Channel will be logged to.
 **Note**: [Automating user accounts violates Discord's terms of service](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-) and may result in account termination.
 Use at your own risk.
 4. Now, we will create a minified view of every message containing only fields that are relevant to our task.
 Our script in this package currently generates the following minified metadata from each message representation of DiscordChatExporter.